leztien/FuzzyMagic/fuzzyspreadsheets/README.md

 |42       |124       | John      |Johannes    |Lüdermann       |Luederman        |Königstraße 12|Konig Str.
 12a  |

-The package uses fuzzy matching approaches and similarity metrics such as *Levenshtein distance*, *token set ratio*, *n-grams ratio*.
+The package uses fuzzy matching approaches and similarity metrics such as Levenshtein distance, token set ratio, n-grams ratio.

 For testing and demonstration purposes this package also includes spreadsheet generating functions: **generate_spreadsheet** and **generate_spreadsheets**